 On this page:

-Architect for Kubernetes revolutionizes Kubernetes cost optimization by enabling pods to hibernate in place when idle and wake instantly (<50ms) when needed.
 Unlike traditional autoscaling solutions that delete pods and cause cold starts, Architect keeps pods scheduled while reducing their resource consumption to zero during idle periods.

 Key Benefits